fleschutz/my-backups/README.md

 2. Execute script '02 Backup my Screenshots.bat' in folder 'my-backup' - This will copy all your screenshots into folder 'my-backup/screenshots_of_<your_computer>'.
 3. Execute all other corresponding scripts.
 4. Eject the backup disk and store it in a safe place.
-5. Repeat all steps at lease every week.
+5. Repeat all steps at least every week.

 Recover your Data
 -----------------